People

 Profile

-In 2024, with the establishment of the new College of Business, I was appointed as Director of Education for the School of Marketing and Strategy.
-In this role, I lead the School’s education portfolio, supporting the delivery of the School and College vision for inclusive, innovative, and high-quality business education.
-I work with Programme Leads and colleagues to enhance curriculum design, assessment, and the student learning experience across our undergraduate and postgraduate programmes (both campus-based and distance learning).
-In addition, I lead the development and implementation of education strategy aligned with institutional priorities, overseeing the ongoing quality assurance and delivery of our portfolio, and leading the development of new programmes and initiatives that support the strategic direction of the School and College.
+In 2024-25, with the establishment of the new College of Business, I served as Director of Education for the School of Marketing and Strategy.
+In this role, I led the School’s education portfolio, supporting the delivery of the School and College vision for inclusive, innovative, and high-quality business education.
+I worked with Programme Leads and colleagues to enhance curriculum design, assessment, and the student learning experience across undergraduate and postgraduate programmes (both campus-based and distance learning).
+I also led the development and implementation of education strategy aligned with institutional priorities, overseeing ongoing quality assurance, portfolio delivery, and the development of new programmes and initiatives that supported the strategic direction of the School and College.

 Research